 According to New Hampshire homeschooling law, the program must include math, science, language, reading, writing, spelling, history and the history of the constitution of New Hampshire and the United States.

-The law of New Hampshire requires to keep a record portfolio which consists the material covered in the program, textbook and reading samples used, worksheets, workbooks or any other assessment material that can be used to evaluate the student.
+The law of New Hampshire requires to keep a record portfolio that consists the material covered in the program, textbook and reading samples used, worksheets, workbooks or any other assessment material that can be used to evaluate the student.

 Parents or legal guardians are required by the law to annually.A written evaluation should be conducted in the presence of a certified teacher or a current nonpublic school teacher.
 The evaluation records aren’t required to be sent to the participating agency, the results should be kept by the parents to demonstrate the student’s academic progress.